 1. 3D Modelling

 The first step in the 3D Render process is to create a 3D Model.
 Specialized software like AutoCAD is used to convert flat building plans from PDF or DWG to a 3D Wireframe model.

 Once a 3D Model is created, materials, textures and colors are added to all surfaces to make it look as realistic as possible.
 This is everything from selecting the color of paint on a wall to type of roof cladding.

 Additionally, at this point, the designer will add in the furniture, landscaping, and any additional models (People, cars etc.).

 After the physical environment is completed.
-The 3D Artist will add lighting to the model.
+We will add lighting to the model.
 The first type of lighting added is the natural lighting.
 This is setup to replicate the real-world lighting a property would receive from the Sun or Moon at particular time in the day.
 As well as selecting the weather conditions.

 Secondly, the internal lighting is added.
 These mimic the actual lights that the project will house.

-Finally, the 3D artist sets up the cinematic lighting.
+Finally, We set up the cinematic lighting.
 This process is like the way a photographer or videographer would set up lighting when photographing an already built project.
 This is set up particular to each image and video being generated to get the best results.

 Unlike taking a photo, however, rendering can take anywhere from a few hours to a few days per image/video.
 This is dependent on the complexity of the scene and the output quality desired.
 In fact, for more complex renders, the use of multiple computers is needed for the process.